1 Day In Tahiti

 Lunch

 For lunch, head to Patachou, a cafe that is tucked inside a narrow pedestrian alley.
 They serve delicious local dishes and the usual favorites.
-The portions are big and the price is very reasonable.
+The portions are big, and the price is very reasonable.
 Another solid option is Cafe Maeva.
-The original restaurant is on the upper floor of the market but it has since branched out and now has another location in the adjacent streets.
-Once you’re ready for dessert, head to Queeny for some ice cream.
-Since you’re in paradise, you must try the signature tiare flavor, directly made from the fragrant flower that is also the national emblem of Tahiti.
+The original restaurant is on the upper floor of the market, but it has since branched out and now has another location in the adjacent streets.
 For a quick and cheap meal, you’ll find many options inside the market that offer food-to-go.
+If you want lunch with a view, head to one of the lagoon-front restaurants in Place Jacques Chirac.

 Afternoon